evgenyneu/moa/README.md

 1. Set `moa.url` property of the image view to start asynchronous image download.
 The image will be automatically displayed when download is finished.

-1. [And an exception](http://evgenii.com/blog/loading-data-from-non-secure-hosts-in-ios9-with-nsurlsession/) to the **Info.plist** file if your image urls are not *https*.
-This will allow the App Transport Security to load the images from insecure HTTP hosts.

 ```Swift
 imageView.moa.url = "https://site.com/image.jpg"
 ```

+## Loading images from insecure HTTP hosts

+If your image URLs are not *https* you can either change them to **https** or [and an exception](http://evgenii.com/blog/loading-data-from-non-secure-hosts-in-ios9-with-nsurlsession/) to the **Info.plist** file.
+This will allow the App Transport Security to load the images from insecure HTTP hosts.

 ## Canceling download